CDLMarkus/QuantyFey/README.md

 # **Using the App**

-Discription of the app and tutorials on how to effectively use it can be found in the tutorial folder.
+Discription of the app and tutorials on how to effectively use it can be found in the [tutorial](tutorial/tutorial.md).
 The app provides the user the tools for versatile and interactive quantification of targeted Mass Spectrometry Data using external calibration.
 Especially when Intensity Drift is observed during the Measurement, the app provides the user with tools to effectively handle these drift.
-This app works as an extra software to already integrated mass spectrometry data, and does not provide any integration cabailities, but rather offers the user an interactive tool for efficient quantification.
+This app works as an additional software to already integrated mass spectrometry data, and does not provide any integration cabailities, but rather offers the user an interactive tool for efficient quantification.

 ![Graphical Abstract of the App](tutorial/images/graphical_abstract.png)